fancyhands/fancyhands-node/README.md

-Node wrapper for Fancyhands's API
+Node wrapper for Fancyhands' API
 =====================

 For more information visit the [Fancyhands API Docs](https://github.com/fancyhands/api)